scottire/fastpages/_pages/about.md

 # Who I am

-I'm a Research Engineer focused on Deep Learning with Audio.
-I'm from Dublin, Ireland 🇮🇪 and living in Edinburgh, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿.
+I'm a Machine Learning Engineer from Dublin, Ireland 🇮🇪 and living in Edinburgh, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿.
 I'm from a family of small business owners.

 # Why I built this website